Saudi Arabia - Afghan peace talks to yield 'very positive' results

 Officials from Saudi Arabia and the United Arab Emirates took part in the Abu Dhabi meeting, at least the third encounter between Khalilzad and Taliban envoys since he was named to oversee the peace effort from Washington's side in September.

-In an interview with Afghanistan's Ariana Television, Khalilzad repeated that ideally, an agreement would be reached before presidential elections, currently scheduled for April 20.
-But he said he had "questions on the Taliban, whether they are genuinely seeking peace.
+In an interview with Afghanistan's Ariana Television, Khalilzad repeated that, ideally, an agreement would be reached before presidential elections, currently scheduled for April 20.

-"It's desirable to have a peace deal before the elections.
-But it's up to the Afghan government and the Taliban," he said, according to a transcript provided by the U.S. embassy in Kabul.
+"I think it would be great if we could reach a peace deal before the elections," he said, according to a transcript provided by the U.S. Embassy in Kabul.

+"But it doesn't only depend on Afghanistan’s government.
+It depends on the Taliban too,"

 The United States insists that any peace settlement must be agreed between Afghans but the Taliban have so far publicly refused to talk directly to the Afghan government, which they say is an illegitimate, foreign-imposed regime.